Anuradhapura - Sigiriya - Kandy three-day tour

 The first settlement on the site of Anuradhapura arose in the VI century BC.
 In 377 BC the city (called Anuradhapura) becomes the capital of the first Sinhala kingdom on the island.

-Had a clear layout; In the vicinity there was an extensive system of irrigation canals.
+In the vicinity of these stupas, there was an extensive system of irrigation canals.
 Anuradhapura developed dynamically as a shopping center; marked on the maps of Claudius Ptolemy.
-In the XI century AD.

 Anuradhapura is one of the oldest continuously inhabited cities in the world and one of the eight World Heritage Sites of Sri Lanka.